What Does Basic Health Insurance Cost?

 Shopping for healthcare can be time-consuming and feel overwhelming.
 And one frustrating part can be figuring out what health insurance might cost.

 There’s no one-size-fits-all answer when it comes to health insurance cost.
 But there are basic guidelines you can follow to help give you an idea of health insurance costs—and allow you to make an informed decision on your own.

 Get in touch with a HealthMarkets licensed insurance agent at (800) 827-9990, or visit healthmarkets.com.

 Factors That Affect Health Insurance Cost

-The cost of individual health insurance varies, but a few key factors influence how much you’ll pay, says Casey.
+The cost of individual health insurance varies, but a few key factors influence how much you’ll pay.
 They include: